browserengineering/book/book/html.md

 [html5-void-elements]: https://html.spec.whatwg.org/multipage/syntax.html#void-elements

 [^void-elements]: A lot of these tags are obscure.
-There are additional tags not listed here that are obsolete.
+Browsers also support some additional, obsolete self-closing tags not listed here, like `keygen`.

 ``` {.python}
 SELF_CLOSING_TAGS = [